bluguy0207/Apple-Picker/README.md

 # Apple Picker
-A repository for my Apple Picker game on Unity
+A repository for my Apple Picker game on Unity.